Brotherhood of War: Captain John S. Oliver Jr., USA

 A Norwich University graduate, Captain Oliver served in Vietnam, commanding the 170th Assault Helicopter Company as a First Lieutenant (in a berth the TO&E requires be filled by a field grade officer) until relieved after a couple of months by a major.
 He earned the Combat Infantryman Badge during a Special Forces operation where his helicopter was shot down.
 As the only unwounded officer, he took command and led the Green Beret A-Team to safety through the jungle, for which he was awarded the Silver Star and unusually for an aviator, the Combat Infantry Badge.
 He served as General Bellmon's aide-de-camp while stationed at Fort Rucker.

 General Bellmon had hoped that Johnny might marry Marjorie, but the two became close friends instead.
 The General keeps an eye on his career and is Johnny's mentor in the army.
 He eventually marries Liza Wood, the widow of a flight school classmate who was killed in Vietnam after overcoming Liza's conflict between loving him and hating the fact he might die in the nation's service.

 Like Bellmon, Lowell, and his buddy Geoff Craig, Johnny Oliver is well off.
 In his case, his wealth was inherited.
-His father had built a successful truck stop in Vermont, and the will specified that either his much older sister or Johnny could buy the other out if one made an offer to the other by paying the amount of the offer in cash.
+His father had built a successful truck stop in Vermont, and the will specified that either his much older sister or Johnny could buy the other out if one made an offer to the other in cash.
 When his sister, whose husband managed the place, made such an offer in an attempt to buy the truck stop out from under him for about 10% of its fair market value, Oliver consulted Craig Lowell, who put one of his investment bank's real estate lawyers onto the case.
 Discovering that clause, Craig, Powell, Kenyon & Dawes loaned Oliver the money to buy out his sister, who went berserk at being out-conned.
 The settlement eventually reached between the siblings left Johnny a multi-millionaire (in 1960s dollars).
 However, like the other wealthy soldiers in the series, all Johnny wants to do is continue his career as a military officer.
 His last reported assignment was as commanding officer of a Special Forces unit assigned to train a Bolivian ranger battalion.